Readability Score Checker — Free Online Tool

 What is Readability Score Checker?

-Readability Checker calculates Flesch Reading Ease, Flesch-Kincaid Grade Level, and Gunning Fog Index to show how easy your text is to read.
+The Readability Score Checker calculates advanced linguistic metrics—including the Flesch Reading Ease, Flesch-Kincaid Grade Level, and Gunning Fog Index—to determine exactly how accessible your text is to an average reader.
+By analyzing sentence length and syllable count, this tool provides empirical data on your writing style.

 When to use Readability Score Checker?

-Use it for blog posts, academic papers, marketing copy, legal documents, and any content where audience accessibility matters.
+Use it for blog posts, academic papers, marketing copy, and legal documents.
+Ensure your content matches the education level of your target audience.

 How to use this tool